aihui/Gold-Price-Prediction/README.md

 [Prophet](https://facebook.github.io/prophet/), developed by Facebook, is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 It works best with time series that have strong seasonal effects and several seasons of historical data.

 ### Goal
 We are going to apply these different models to find which one will produce the best predictions.
-Then we use the model to forecast the price of GOLD ETF for the next 2 years.
+Then we use the best fitted model to forecast the price of GOLD ETF for the next 2 years.